 Bandicam claims to be a lightweight screen recording software for Windows only.
 At $39.99, it is priced at just about the average mark for similar software.
-It can record in ultra HD resolution and capture up to 120 frames per second, which is just about as good quality as you can achieve at this point in time.
+It can record in Ultra HD resolution and capture up to 120 frames per second, which is just about as good quality as you can achieve at this point.
 It offers smaller file sizes and the ability to record more than 24 hours at a time.
 Because it uses hardware accelerating technology, it can record much better videos without resulting in a laggy gameplay experience, which is crucial.
 Starting and stopping video recording while using Bandicam has been shown to produce lag, however.

 At $38, Dxtory claims to be the fastest capturing software available.
-It uses DirectX and OpenGL, which means that the data is acquired from a surface memory buffer, resulting in high speed performance and very little stress on your system.
-It’s codec allows you to record data as is, with virtually no loss.
+It uses DirectX and OpenGL, which means that the data is acquired from a surface memory buffer, resulting in high-speed performance and very little stress on your system.
+Its codec allows you to record data as is, with virtually no loss.
 To speed up capture without creating a bottleneck, Dxtory has a Distribution Writing feature to save to an alternate storage device.
-It can receive and record input from multiple devices, and allows you to do so in a simple to understand interface.
+It can receive and record input from multiple devices and allows you to do so in a simple to understand interface.
 Dxtory is only available for Windows.

 XSplit broadcaster is available as a monthly subscription for $4.95 per month.
 It was clearly built specifically for streaming, as the available tools are perfect.
 Unfortunately, you cannot set custom framerates.
 In addition to streaming, you can also record with XSplit, but the recording options are limited.
 You can connect to Twitch or other popular streaming services right from XSplit, and the ability to record is pretty unique in streaming software of this caliber.

-VMix is a fully featured live recording and streaming software with a variety of post production options.
+VMix is a fully featured live recording and streaming software with a variety of post-production options.
 The software is a bit pricey at $60, but that is for a lifetime license, as opposed to XSplit’s recurring fee.
 VMix allows you to try their software, with all of its features for 60 days with absolutely no limitations, so you can really make sure it is for you before spending a penny.
-Available only for Windows, it features live mixing, switching, recording, and live streaming
+Available only for Windows, it features live mixing, switching, recording, and live streaming.